 For those that insist on not letting the government hold onto one more red cent than they should, your answer is clear.
 Try to get the amount owed at the end of the year as close to zero as possible by claiming the correct amount of allowances or by having additional money withheld from your paycheck.

 I always try to answer this question from a savings perspective; are you a good saver or not?
 If you are not a good saver, it may be a good idea to let the government hold onto a bit more of your money so that you do get a refund.

-By having the government hold onto your money, think of it as a forced way to save that you cannot touch.
+Having the government hold onto your money, think of it as a forced way to save that you cannot touch.
 Yes, I get the fact that you are not earning interest on your money, but that might outweigh your inability not to spend the money if you see it every pay period.

 The trick in expecting a large refund is knowing what you want to do with that money.
 Having a specific goal in mind as to what to do with your refund should help guide your decision.